JorgeRicoVivas/indexed_valued_enums/README.md

 To replicate those mechanics two trais have been created:

-* [Indexed] allows you to get a discriminant / index of said variant through the function 'discriminant', and get this variant back using the function 'from_discriminant'.
+* [Indexed] allows you to get a discriminant / index of said variant through the function 'discriminant' and get this variant back using the function 'from_discriminant'.
 <br><br>
 In the example below, Planet::Mars gives discriminant 1, and the discriminant 1 would give Planet::Mars Back.<br><br><br>